 - Docker Compose

 Step 1.
-Firstly check the
+First, check

 version: '3' services: ... networks: default: driver: bridge db: driver: bridge elk: external: name: elastic-search

 Here in the example above you can see that we have an external network that is linked to another service.
-You will have to check if the elk stack is started and that network is created already.
-If not you should create it.
+You will have to check if the ELK stack is started and that network is created already.
+If not, you should create it.

 Step 2.
-If step 1 is not your case, next you can check if there are some old container instances that were not removed
+If step 1 is not your case, next you can check if there are some old container instances that were not removed.

 docker container ls -a